 Make an enquiry about this item

-A fine quality and very original, late Georgian, Regency period mahogany breakfast Pembroke table.
+A fine quality and very original late Georgian or Regency period mahogany breakfast Pembroke table.
 The table is of a typical Regency form with a pedestal base that stands on four legs.
-The legs all have a sabre curve in with a knee inlaid with a stylised anthemion design, and then terminate in lion paw castors all of which are original.
-The pedestal base is crossbanded in calamander wood, while the pedestal has ebony moulding and is of faceted profile.
-The top has a drawer at each end with ebony cockbeading, and the original brass handles, and working key.
+The legs all have a sabre curve with a knee inlaid with a stylised anthemion design, they terminate in lion paw castors all of which are original.
+The pedestal base is crossbanded in calamander wood, while the central pedestal has ebony moulding and is of faceted profile.
+The top has a drawer at each end with ebony cockbeading and the original brass handles, and include working keys.
 The corners to the side of the drawers are inlaid again with a stylised anthemion design.
 The top is a solid piece of Cuban mahogany with beautiful figuring and a superb original colour and patina.
-The table does as would be expected for a piece of this age have the odd minor mark.
+The table does, as would be expected for a piece of this age, have the odd minor mark.
 The piece is of superb construction throughout and therefore is a very usable and sturdy piece.
-The table has a great original colour and patina throughout and gives a fine country house look.
+The table has a great original colour and patina throughout and typifies the fine English country house look.
 This type of large Pembroke table was used as a breakfast table in the house and could be set in the parlour and then folded down and put against a sofa or wall for the rest of the day.
 It would work perfectly today as a small dining table, side table or sofa table.
 C.1820.

 Overall sizes in inches: